From Merchant to Messenger

 Arabs: Before and After

-Ernest Renan (1823–92), French historian and critic, writing about pre-Islamic Arab society, described it this way (my translation).
+Ernest Renan (1823–92), French historian and critic, writing about pre-Islamic Arab society (my translation):

 Ernest Renan, cf. Robert Montagne, La Civilisation du désert